Handbid/Handbid-Php/README.md

 to conform with our new API, some methods were added to the `Stores` that do not work.
 Point is, only call methods you see described in this doc.

+Every document that is returned from the stores will be of type `stdClass.` We are trying to keep things as light as possible.

 ### Fetching organizations
 ```php